-A student is only eligible for selection after:
+A student can only be admitted after:

 - 1. The admission requirements as referred to in Article 2.1; and - 2.
 The requirement of sufficient command of the English language.
-This requirement is satisfied if the student: - a) Holds a diploma from pre-university secondary education (VWO) and the subject English language was part of the examination to obtain that diploma; or - b) Holds a diploma from secondary education, obtained from an English-language institution of secondary education within or outside the Netherlands; or - c) Holds a final diploma from a four-year English-language higher vocational education programme; or - d) Holds a final diploma from a three-year English-language university degree programme; or - e) Has taken one of the following tests: - internet-based Test of English as a Foreign Language (TOEFL) with a score of 100 or higher.
+This requirement is satisfied if the student: - a) have graduated, in English, from one of the programmes specified in Article 2.1 of these Regulations, or have finished 60 EC of courses in English in their bachelor programme; - b) Holds a diploma from pre-university secondary education (VWO) and the subject English language was part of the examination to obtain that diploma; or - c) Holds a diploma from secondary education, obtained from an English-language institution of secondary education within or outside the Netherlands; or - d) Holds a final diploma from a four-year English-language higher vocational education programme; or - e) Holds a final diploma from a three-year English-language university degree programme; or - f) Has taken one of the following tests: - Internet-based internet-based Test of English as a Foreign Language (TOEFL) with a score of 100 or higher.
 All sub-scores should at least be 23. - International English Language Testing System (IELTS) with a score of 7.0 or higher.
 All sub-scores should at least be 6.5. - An equivalent score on another accepted language test.